How to Fix a Windows 10 Critical Error

 Now, you need to restart your computer again.

-Return to the [ctrl], [alt], and [delete] menu by pressing the keys simultaneously on your keyboard, click the Power icon, and choose “Restart.”
+Return to the [ctrl], [alt], and [delete] menu by pressing the keys simultaneously on your keyboard, clicking the Power icon, and choosing “Restart.”

-If you still see the Windows 10 Critical Error pop-up, continue reading to find another method that will work to resolve your computer’s error.
+If you still see the Windows 10 Critical Error pop-up, continue reading to find another method to resolve your computer’s error.

 Fix #4: Create a New User Account With Administrative Privileges